amaralaa/ReactForCli/README.md

 - write your app in src/app.jsx this is the entry file

-- npm start to compile the source create app.js in root dirctory and start invoke node app.js
+- npm start to compile the source create app.js in root directory and start node app.js

 - for test you can do npm i then npm start to see example